metareflection/neurosymbolic-class/schedule.md

 We continue with student presentations of their ongoing projects.

 1. Valerio
-2. Theo
-3. Jeremy
+2. Jeremy
-5. Arya/Jeffrey
+3. Arya/Jeffrey
-6. Dennis
+4. Dennis

 ## Week 13